ONE DEMOCRATIC STATE,

 • Socially just: Stolen land, homes and property would be restituted to all victims of dispossession.
 Resources and social welfare would be allotted fairly to all citizens.
 The income, poverty and education gaps would be bridged.

-• Approaches focused on rights or crimes such as the right of return or Israeli apartheid outside the context of a political solution
+• Differs from approaches focused on means of liberation (such as military resistance or BDS efforts) or on rights or crimes (such as the right of return or Israeli apartheid) outside the context of a political solution to dismantle the Jewish state and establish a democratic state in its stead.

-Relevant readings:
+Relevant Readings:

 ‘From the River to the Sea’: Really? — Blake Alcott